It’s individually packaged

-CONTEXT SKIN White Charcoal Detox Mask ($45): Formulated with Binchotan white charcoal powder, sodium bicarbonate, and glycerin, this detoxifying mask draws out impurities, absorbs oil, and hydrates the skin.
+CONTEXT SKIN White Charcoal Detox Mask ($45): Formulated with Binchotan white charcoal powder, sodium bicarbonate, and glycerin, this detoxifying mask promises to draw out impurities, absorb oil, and hydrate the skin.

-May Lindstrom The Problem Solver Warming Correcting Masque ($100): Made with raw cacao, activated bamboo charcoal, salts, and exotic spices, this May Lindstrom mask zaps breakouts, evens the skin tone, and helps stimulate collagen production.
+May Lindstrom The Problem Solver Warming Correcting Masque ($100): Made with raw cacao, activated bamboo charcoal, salts, and exotic spices, this May Lindstrom mask promises to zap breakouts, even the skin tone, and stimulate collagen production.

 Finding the best mask for your unique skin type and routine can take some time, but I think it's worth it to give Bioré’s Instant Warming Clay Charcoal Face Mask a shot, especially because of its budget-friendly price tag.
 My combination skin loved it, and the best part is the hydration of my skin stayed intact.

 - Product Name Instant Warming Clay Charcoal Face Mask

 - Product Brand Bioré